nixworks/public/news/2013/07/2/README.md

 ##### Communist Party of Cuba
 ### [The Communist Party of Cuba announces a shakeup of its leadership with former President of the National Assembly of People's Power Ricardo Alarcon and several others losing roles on the Central Committee. ](/news/2013/07/2/the-communist-party-of-cuba-announces-a-shakeup-of-its-leadership-with-former-president-of-the-national-assembly-of-people-s-power-ricardo-a.md)
-_Context: Ricardo Alarcon, Communist Party of Cuba, Parliament_
+_Context: Parliament, Communist Party of Cuba, Ricardo Alarcon_

 ##### Proton-M
 ### [A Russian Proton-M rocket carrying three GLONASS navigation satellites loses control and crashes shortly after launch from Baikonur Cosmodrome in Kazakhstan.](/news/2013/07/2/a-russian-proton-m-rocket-carrying-three-glonass-navigation-satellites-loses-control-and-crashes-shortly-after-launch-from-baikonur-cosmodro.md)